jonsimonsen/webaoa/README.md

 -The user story links are now created by JQuery, using the custom linksrc attribute to store the address.
 -Renamed the user pages in accordance with simplicity and policy.
 -Should probably look into Banner next.
+-Made pages for DagsJobben(DJ) and restructured the rest to link via the new page arbeid.html to DREIS or DJ.